-- o Phase 1 of the City Centre Re-signalling Project cover areas between Malahide / Howth and Killester: - Phase 2 covers the area from East Wall junction to Killester; - Phase 3 covers the signalling area from Tara Street to Sandymount, and the infrastructure and permanent way changes at Grand Canal Dock Station.; and - Phase 4 covers the Connolly area, which includes replacement of the signalling control system and thereby facilitating future city centre enhancement improvement works.
+- Phase 1 covers areas between between Malahide / Howth and Killester; - Phase 2 covers the area from East Wall junction to Killester; - Phase 3 covers the signalling area from Tara Street to Sandymount, and the infrastructure and permanent way changes at Grand Canal Dock Station.; and

+Phase 4 covers the Connolly area, which includes replacement of the signalling control system, thereby facilitating future city centre enhancement improvement works.

 The section between Malahide to Killester (including the Howth Branch) and the section from Connolly to Sandymount were completed prior to 2019.
-Works in the Connolly Station area and in the section from Killester to East Wall Junction are scheduled to be commissioned in late 2019, with the decommissioning of any redundant equipment scheduled to take place in early 2020.
+Works in the Connolly Station area and in the section from Killester to East Wall Junction are scheduled to be commissioned in 2020, with the decommissioning of any redundant equipment scheduled to take place in 2020.